MadelM10/saraha/README.md

 # saraha
-It is a site like https://www.sarahah.com written by PHP .
+It is a site like https://www.sarahah.com built by PHP and MYSQL.